-NETGEAR is a well-known wireless device manufacture with the WAX610 being one of their newest releases.
+NETGEAR is a well-known wireless device manufacturer, with the WAX610 being one of their newest releases.

 It is an 802.11ax WiFi-6 wireless access point that can connect up to 250 devices.

-The unit has a rated speed to 1.8Gbps second but of course this will depend on the internet speed from your ISP.
+The unit has a rated speed of 1.8Gbps second, but of course, this will depend on the internet speed from your ISP.

 The unit mounts on a wall or ceiling to give the best wireless broadcast.

-EnGenius EWS357AP WiFi 6 AX1800 2×2 Managed Indoor Wireless Access Point features OFDMA, MU-MIMO, PoE+, WPA3, 1Gbps Port, 1GB RAM, License-Free (Power Adapter Not Included)
+EnGenius EWS357AP WiFi 6 AX1800 2×2 Gigabit Wireless Access Point with 1Gbps Port, OFDMA, MU-MIMO, PoE+, WPA3, 1GB RAM, License-Free Management Tools (Power Adapter Not Included)